iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.clevelandclinic___12.10.01.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.clevelandclinic 5 reviews"/>
 </p>

+> Very good experience, was able to be seen late at night on a weekend.
+Brief technical issue but it was quickly resolved so that we could finish our consultation.<br> :date: __2021-06-21 05:51:11__

 > Excellent Experience<br> :date: __2021-06-08 13:21:25__

 > App is easy to use and was seen quickly by medical professional<br> :date: __2021-04-21 00:47:32__